tumaer/SciML/_sources/lecture/optimization.md

 ### The Quasi-Newton Approach

-With the main computational bottleneck of Newton's approach being that the inversion of the Hessian matrix costs $\mathcal{O}(d^{3})$ for a matrix of size $d \times d$, there exist multiple approaches which try to circumvent this costly operation.
+With the main computational bottleneck of Newton's approach being that the inversion of the Hessian matrix costs $\mathcal{O}(d^{3})$ for a matrix of size $d \times d$, there exist multiple approaches that try to circumvent this costly operation.

 #### The Secant Method

-The secant method is an alternative to Newton's method, which consciously does not use derivatives and has hence much less stringent requirements on our objective function such as it not needing to be differentiable.
+The secant method is an alternative to Newton's method, which consciously does not use derivatives and has, hence, much less stringent requirements on our objective function, such as it not needing to be differentiable.
 We can replace the derivative in Newton's method with the finite difference approximation, i.e.

 $$\frac{f(x_{t}) - f(x_{t-1})}{x_{t} - x_{t-1}} \approx f'(x_{t})$$ (fd_approx)